opstower-ai/llm-opstower/README.md

 ```bash
 llm "What is the average CPU utilization of my EC2 instances?"
 ```

-_The default timeframe is the past hour._

 __AWS Billing__

 ```bash
 llm "breakdown bill by aws service over the past 30 days"
 ```

+_The default timeframe is the past hour.
+You can specify a different timeframe in the question (ex: "...over the past 10 minutes")._

 ## How it works